oliviocandido/odin-recipes/README.md

 My First Project in TOP

-The first project is about the basics of HTML.
-I will create a simple and functional web page.
+This first project is about the basics of HTML.
+I created a simple and functional web page with my favorite recipes.